MoriaHamami/Final-Project-CA/README.md

 npm start
 ```

-You shuold get a console ouput that the server is up and running at localhost:3000.
+You should get a console output that the server is up and running at localhost:3000.

 That's it!
 The App should be up, running, and open on the web, enjoy!

 ## Showcase

 ### Homepage
-The landing page in which the user is introduced to Webix, and can select the call to action button which takes you to the templates page.
+The landing page in which the user is introduced to Webix and can select the call to action button which takes you to the templates page.

 ![Homepage image](frontend/src/assets/img/readme/home-page.png "Home-page")